-Yet another is the Night Market and Autumn Moon Festival when, on an evening in September, more than 30 food trucks gather in the International District to offer tastes of all kinds of Asian dishes.
-There’s also live entertainment, shops stay open and more.
+During the annual Night Market and Autumn Moon Festival in September, more than 30 food trucks gather in the International District to offer tastes of all kinds of Asian dishes.
+There’s also live entertainment, vendor booths, the shops stay open, and entertainment fills the streets.

 The Autumn Moon Festival has been an annual tradition in Asia for over 3,000 years.
 The festival coincides with the fifteenth day of the eighth month in the Chinese calendar when the moon is full and brightest.
 When you go to the Market, you will be able to sample a variety of traditional mooncakes, the official Autumn Moon Festival pastry.
 You'll also find mooncakes in the bakeries and shops in the Chinatown-International District during September.

 Dip into Dim Sum